bbqiu/agent-on-app-proto/openai-agents-sdk/README.md

    The following files are required to host your own agent with the MLflow `AgentServer`:

    - `agent.py`: This file contains your agent logic.
-It currently contains a Responses API agent.
+It currently contains an agent built with the OpenAI Agents SDK.
 Please modify this file to create your custom agent.
    - `start_server.py`: This file initializes and runs the MLflow `AgentServer` with agent_type="ResponsesAgent".

    Common changes to make: